What is Operational Segmentation?

 Mixtures of Operational and Inspirational Segmentation

 Organizations usually employ a mixture of overlapping operational and inspirational segmentations.
-For example, most firms break up the world into different territories, and either focus on a subset of these or offer different products to different countries.
+For example, most firms break up the world into different territories, focusing either on a subset of territories or offering different products to different territories.
 Cadbury, for example, has different formulations of its Dairy Milk Chocolate in different areas [Yank] of a world.
 This is an example of an operational segmentation; but inspirational segmentations are developed within operational segments, with the goal of inspiring marketers to develop better products and marketing communications.

-The term “operational segmentation” comes from Piercy and Morgan (1993), but it can be seen as a mechanism for implementing third-degree price discrimination and is essentially the same idea as the Frank et al. (1972) concept of Controlled Coverage.
+The term “operational segmentation” comes from Piercy and Morgan (1993).
+It can be seen as a mechanism for implementing third-degree price discrimination and is essentially the same idea as the Frank et al. (1972) concept of Controlled Coverage.

 Frank, Ronald E., William F. Massy, and Yoram Wind.
 1972.
 Market Segmentation.
 New Jersey: Prentice Hall, Inc.